yetul/yetul.github.io/_publications/2013-CANSLIM.md

 ---
-title: "OPBM II"
+title: "Paper Title 1"
 collection: publications
-permalink: /publication/2014-OPBMII
+permalink: /publication/2013-CANSLIM
-excerpt: 'CAN SLIM NASDAQ100'
+excerpt: 'This paper is about CAN SLIM'
-date: 2014
+date: 2013
-venue: 'Journal of Accounting and Finance'
+venue: 'ASBBS E Journal'
 paperurl: 'http://academicpages.github.io/files/paper3.pdf'
-citation: 'Your Name, You.
-(2015). &quot;Paper Title Number 3.&quot; <i>Journal 1</i>.
+citation: 'Lutey, Rayome, Crum.
+(2013). &quot;CANSLIM CANSLIM.&quot; <i>ASBBS e journal</i>.
 1(3).'
 ---
 This paper is about the number 3.
 The number 4 is left for future work.